THOR: Tool-Integrated Hierarchical Optimization via RL for Mathematical Reasoning: Implementation Details

-During the RL stage, we use the publicly available dataset ToRL28k \citep{li2025torl}.
-To stabilize training, we adopt an off-policy variant of GRPO and employ dynamic data filtering \citep{yu2025dapo} to accelerate convergence.
-We set the group size $G=16$, the weight coefficient on the loss $\mathcal{L}_{\text{NLL}}$ to $\alpha=0.01$, and the learning rate to $1 \times 10^{-6}$.
+We set the group size $G=16$, the group sampling temperature to $1.0$, the weight coefficient on the loss $\mathcal{L}_{\text{NLL}}$ to $\alpha=0.01$, and the learning rate to $1 \times 10^{-6}$.
 The KL-divergence term is omitted.
 Clipping coefficients are configured as $\varepsilon_{\text{high}}=0.28$ to encourage diversity and $\varepsilon_{\text{low}}=0.2$.
 During rollout, we use the maximum sampling lengths of 4,096 tokens for non-reasoning models and 16,384 tokens for reasoning models, with up to 5 rounds of code interaction.
+In the step-level optimization, the backtracking length $L_{\text{suf}}$ is set to 500 for reasoning models and 100 for non-reasoning models.
 A rule-based reward function is used to mitigate reward hacking.
 All experiments are conducted on 16 NVIDIA H200 GPUs.